kbase/kb_sdk/doc/kb_sdk_data_types.md

 #### <A NAME="genome-set"></A>GenomeSet
 https://narrative.kbase.us/functional-site/#/spec/type/KBaseSearch.GenomeSet-2.1

+The GenomeSet is a data object for grouping Genomes.

 ##### data structure

 Note: either ref or data is defined for an element, but not both.